henki-robotics/robotics_essentials_ros2/README.md

 ## Exercises

 This repository contains a set of exercises to learn the core concepts taught over the course through practical demos and coding exercises.
+Start from the exercises "0 - Setup" and go them through one by one to learn the basics of robotics and ROS 2!

 0. [Setup](0-setup)
     - Setup the exercises